EladBeber/CTFlearn-Writeups/Programming/Medium/Weird Android Calculator/README.md

 We will get jar file of our apk.
 Now using jd-gui to read the code, Load ""WeirdCalculator-dex2jar.jar""

-After some exploring the code we can notice two things:
+After some exploring the code we can notice two things-
 1. If the input is above 100 we get the message - ""The number is too large.
 Please buy the full version!""

 <img width="592" alt="Capture" src="https://user-images.githubusercontent.com/57364083/69642835-0afb2e00-106b-11ea-9c1c-37c0af63b371.PNG">